Keysight/ixnetworkve/README.md

 This adds a the IxNetwork VE Client and a Virtual / Cloud Test Appliance to an existing infrastructure (e.g., VPC, subnets).

 **Resources Created:**
-- 1x Virtual IxNetwork VE Client
+- 1x IxNetwork VE Client
 - 2x Virtual / Cloud Test Appliance
 - Firewall rules for SSH, RDP and test traffic
 - External IP address (optional)